 2. Browning the beef

 The next step is to brown the beef before braising.
-Some recipes omit this step, but I prefer browsing it as it creates another dimension of flavor which can only produce by frying it over higher heat.
-You should not overlook this step if your goal is to produce a good quality beef noodles soup.
+Some recipes omit this step, but I prefer browsing it as it creates another dimension of flavor that can only produce by frying it over higher heat.
+However, you should not overlook this step if your goal is to make a good-quality beef noodles soup.

-- Heat the cooking oil in a well-seasoned wok.
+- Bring the cooking oil to medium-high heat in a well-seasoned wok.
 You may use a large pan if you prefer.
 Put the well-drained beef into the hot wok and shear both sides of the beef until brown.

 - The beef will exude its juice during browning, which will wet the pan.
 If this reduces the browning effect, pour the beef along with the juice through a wire mesh strainer to remove it and return the dry beef chunks to the pan.
 Keep the juice aside and add to the braising liquid in the following step.

-- Arrange the beef in a single layer to maximize the contact with the hot surface to getting the excellent browning.
+- Arrange the beef in a single layer to maximize the contact with the hot surface to get excellent browning.
 Turn over the meat after a few minutes to brown the other side.
 You will start to smell the marvelous aroma rising from the pan.
-Keep the heat at low to medium and be patient.
-We want to brown the beef as much as possible but not to burn it.
+Keep it at low to medium heat and be patient.
+We want to brown the beef as much as possible but not burn it.